 - 2/3rds refund – refund due where the company has claimed double taxation relief

-The tax refund system is applicable on a distribution of profits, and with respect to the 6/7ths refund it is recommended that a two-tier structure is set up, incorporating a Malta Holding Company, 100% owner of the Trading (to benefit from tax refund) and a Malta Trading Company (distributing dividends to the Holding).
+The tax refund system is applicable to a distribution of profits, and with respect to the 6/7ths refund it is recommended that a two-tier structure is set up, incorporating a Malta Holding Company, 100% owner of the Trading (to benefit from tax refund) and a Malta Trading Company (distributing dividends to the Holding).